CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 For each pulsar addon we provide, we also provide an hidden cellar addon (which is our object storage addon) which is directly binded to the pulsar namespace offload policies.

-The offload threshold of the namespace is deactivated by default, but you can activate it with:
+The offload threshold of the namespace is deactivated by default, you can activate it with:

 ```bash
 # Example to set offload to run when hot storage is > 10G and put data to Cellar Addon